almibe/weasel-template/README.md

 *This project is still under development and isn't in a usable state yet.*

-A minimalist template engine for the JVM based on JSON &amp; implemented in Kotlin.
+Weasel Template is a minimalist template engine for the JVM based on JSON &amp; implemented in Kotlin.
-Every other JVM templating library contains a very large number of features that aren't needed for very simple use cases like handling initial server side rendering of webpages that use client side javascript for most user interaction.
+Every other JVM templating library contains a very large number of features that aren't needed for very simple use cases like handling the initial server side rendering of webpages that use client side javascript for most user interaction.
 This is the use case that Weasel Template was created to handle.
 If you need more features than what Weasel Template provides there are over a dozen much more feature laden templating libraries that exist for the JVM.